bb84000/Lazbbcomponents/README.md

 __TSCrollButton__ : Text scrolling button (TSpeedbutton descendant)<br>
 __TSCrollLabel__ : Text scrolling label (TLabel descendant)<br>
-__TColorPicker__ : Similar to the object inspector color selector, combine a system colors combo box and a color dialog.
+__TColorPicker__ : Similar to the object inspector color selector, combine a system colors combo box and a color dialog.<br>
-__TCheckBoxX__ : A checkbox with extra features, cross mark,, bullet, diamond, color fill and picture in addition to usual check mark.
+__TCheckBoxX__ : A checkbox with extra features, cross mark,, bullet, diamond, color fill and picture in addition to usual check mark.<br>
 __TitlePanel__ : A panel with groupbos like title.
 Title can be centered or left/right justified.

 ## TSCrollButton and TScrollLabel properties